Great-Sun-Group/credex-core/merge_request.md

 5. Authenticating for tier spend limit
 6. Setting DCO participant rate

+Initial tests have been added for all six endpoints in the Account module:

+1. Creating a new account
+2. Getting account by handle
+3. Updating an existing account
+4. Authorizing a member for an account
+5. Unauthorizing a member for an account
+6. Updating send offers to

+## Known Issues

+- The Account module tests are currently failing with 404 errors.
+This needs to be investigated and resolved in a future task.

 ## Next Steps

+- Debug and fix the Account module tests to ensure they pass successfully
-- Apply similar comprehensive testing to other API modules (e.g., Account, Avatar, Credex)
+- Apply similar comprehensive testing to other API modules (e.g., Avatar, Credex)
 - Implement additional test scenarios for edge cases and error handling
 - Set up CI/CD pipeline to run these tests automatically on code changes
 - Review and update the testing guide as new testing patterns or requirements emerge

-This merge request significantly improves the testing infrastructure for the Credex API, particularly for the Member module, ensuring more robust and reliable code.
+This merge request significantly improves the testing infrastructure for the Credex API, particularly for the Member module and lays the groundwork for comprehensive testing of the Account module, ensuring more robust and reliable code.